 State government workforce – those employees who are subject to Articles 1, 2, 5, 6, 7, 8, 13 & 14 of G.S.
 126. This does not include employees of the legislative and judicial branches, the public school and community college systems or other employees that are exempt from these Articles of the State Human Resources Act.

 Hiring Manager – the department or unit head who will be supervising the position.

 Hiring Officials – employees and search committee members who participate in the recruitment and selection process.

 UNC Asheville strives to find the best available person for an open position from among the most qualified individuals.
 The University of North Carolina at Asheville is an equal opportunity employer and seeks its workforce through a systematic recruitment and selection process.
-The University prohibits the use of discriminatory practices in employment, and it adheres to the rules and regulations of the Office of State Personnel for employees subject to the State Personnel Act (SPA), and to state and federal laws.
+The University prohibits the use of discriminatory practices in employment, and it adheres to the rules and regulations of the Office of State Personnel for employees subject to the State Human Resources Act (SHRA), and to state and federal laws.

 The Chancellor, Human Resources Director, Vice Chancellors, Associate Vice Chancellors, Assistant Vice Chancellors, Deans, Directors and Department Heads, as well as managers and supervisors, accept responsibility for ensuring that all hiring practices are applied consistently and equitably, thereby demonstrating commitment to and support of the merit-based recruitment and selection plan.
 The recruitment and selection process shall be consistently applied to promote open and fair competition, a non-discriminatory process, and the hiring of a diverse workforce.
 Employment shall be offered based upon the job-related qualifications of applicants for employment using fair and valid selection criteria.
 Preferential treatment will not be given to any individual based on undue influence, including political affiliation or political influence.